floalex/ls-301/demy_app/BlogAppNotes.md

     - need to implement the `set_attributes`

 2. Delete a Post Model
+  - Implement `destroy` method in the class

 3. List Posts
   (1) define a class method in the Post class that executes the SQL command to return all the posts in a hash (2) then we'll use map to create an array of Post objects (3) use our Post model methods in the view

+## 12. Model Validations
+1. Model Validation
+  - whenever an application allows user's input, we want to validate the data as early as possible
+  - Rails provides `present?` method for validation
+  - Use guard clause before saving the data

+2. Integrate Validations With Forms when the user provides invalid inputs, we want to:
+  (1) "bounce back" to the page with the input form instead of taking to new page (2) preserve the user's input so they don't have to fill the form from scratch (3) show the user what input field(s) are not valid
+  * When you reload a page with a browser, it asks the browser to replay the ast HTTP request.
+  * In the case of a form submission with errors, the last request will be a POST request because the behavior on the server side is to render the form and not redirect to another path.

+3. Display Validations